blasvinas/golang/README.md

 var a = 5
 ```

-If you just need to declare a variable;e and assign a value later, you need to specify the type.
+If you just need to declare a variable and assign a value later, you need to specify the type.
 The variable will be initialized to the zero value.

 ```go
 var a int // initialized to 0 (zero value)